-- Different therapy models can be incorporated in the treatment depending on the needs of each person, which can greatly help them in their recovery.
+- Different therapy models can be incorporated into the treatment depending on the needs of each person, which can greatly help them in their recovery.

 - The family can become part of the program with family counseling, ensuring that all dynamics of the addiction are addressed.

-The cost of treatment in Arkansas can be different depending on a few variables.
+The cost of the rehabs in Arkansas can be different depending on a few variables.
 These can include the type of program the person chooses, the length of treatment, and particularly if the person is using insurance to pay.

 Paying for Treatment with Medicaid in Arkansas

-For those residents who may need financial assistance with treatment, Arkansas Health and Opportunity for Me (ARHOME) is the state's new expanded Medicaid insurance program.
-This program is for people who meet income eligibility and coverage is provided through an individual qualified health insurance plan or traditional fee-for-service Medicaid.
-Nearly 1 million residents were enrolled in some form of Arkansas's Medicaid assistance.
+For those residents who may need financial assistance with treatment, Arkansas Health and Opportunity for Me (ARHOME) is the state’s new expanded Medicaid insurance program.
+This program is for people who meet income eligibility and provides coverage through an individual-qualified health insurance plan or traditional fee-for-service Medicaid.
+Nearly 1 million residents were enrolled in some form of Arkansas’s Medicaid assistance.

 Using Private Insurance to pay for Drug Rehab in Arkansas

 Private health insurance is one of the best ways to get into treatment quickly.
 Most facilities accept private health insurance or cash payment, particularly privately owned and funded rehabs.
 These often have beds available, and patients can check in immediately.
 They may also have better amenities and more thorough care than state-funded Medicaid programs.